Classification of three-qubit genuine entangled states using concurrence fill: Introduction

 \section{Introduction}

 Quantum entanglement is an important physical resource in quantum information theory, which distinguishes between quantum and classical worlds.
 Entanglement has applications in bipartite as well as multipartite quantum systems.
 Genuine multipartite entanglement (GME) is a significant concept for multipartite systems, since it plays an essential role in quantum communication \cite{karlson1998, yeo2006} and quantum cryptography \cite{hillery1999}.
 Recognizing the significance of entanglement as a valuable resource, it becomes natural to explore its quantification through theoretical methods.
 For the bipartite system, various entanglement measures have been developed, such as concurrence \cite{wootters1998,wootters1997} , negativity \cite{vidal2002} , entanglement of formation \cite{wootters1998} , etc. Carvalho et al. derived the generalization of concurrence, namely the generalized multipartite concurrence \cite{carvalho2004}.
-A novel entanglement monotone for genuine multipartite entanglement is proposed, serving as a natural extension of the negativity and coinciding with it in the bipartite case \cite{jungnitch2011}.
-Additionally, other bipartite entanglement measures, including the relative entropy of entanglement and the robustness of entanglement, are shown to be readily adaptable to the multipartite framework \cite{vidal2001}.\\ Acin et al introduced the classification of mixed three-qubit states into different entanglement classes \cite{acin2001}.
-These states are classified into separable, biseparable, W class and GHZ class of states.
-Any nontrivial tripartite entangled state can be converted, by means of SLOCC, into one of two standard forms, namely, GHZ or W state, which are given as follows \cite{dur2000}:
+A novel entanglement monotone for GME is proposed, serving as a natural extension of the negativity and coinciding with it in the bipartite case \cite{jungnitch2011}.
+Additionally, other bipartite entanglement measures, including the relative entropy of entanglement and the robustness of entanglement, are shown to be readily adaptable to the multipartite framework \cite{vidal2001}.\\ Acin et al introduced the classification of mixed three-qubit states into different entanglement classes \cite{acin2001,acinprl2001}.
+These states are classified into separable, biseparable, and genuine entangled states.
+There are two different kinds of genuine entangled states, namely, GHZ and W class of states \cite{dur2000}.
+Any nontrivial tripartite entangled state can be converted, by means of stochastic local operations and classical communication (SLOCC), into one of two standard forms, namely, GHZ or W state, which are given as follows: